-For a list of infractions that can result in a Double-minor Penalty being assessed - see specific rule numbers for complete descriptions.
+A list of the infractions that can result in a Double-minor Penalty being assessed can be found in Table 4.

 → For more information refer to Appendix IV - Tables Overview - Table 4.

 18.4.
 ON-ICE VIDEO REVIEW OF DOUBLE-MINOR PENALTIES FOR HIGH-STICKING